MontgomeryLab/tinyRNA/README.md

 ```
 ##### Counter
 ```
-tiny-count [-h] -i SAMPLES -c CONFIGFILE -o OUTPUTPREFIX [-t] [-p]
+tiny-count [-h] -i SAMPLES -c CONFIGFILE -o OUTPUTPREFIX
+                  [-sf [SOURCE [SOURCE ...]]] [-tf [TYPE [TYPE ...]]] [-nn] [-a] [-p] [-d]

+This submodule assigns feature counts for SAM alignments using a Feature Sheet ruleset.
+If you find that you are sourcing all of your input files from a prior run, we recommend that you instead run `tiny recount` within that run's directory.

 optional arguments:
-    -h, --help            show this help message and exit -t, --intermed-file   Save the intermediate file containing all alignments and associated features.
+  -h, --help            show this help message and exit -sf [SOURCE [SOURCE ...]], --source-filter [SOURCE [SOURCE ...]]
+                        Only produce counts for features whose GFF column 2 matches the source(s) listed -tf [TYPE [TYPE ...]], --type-filter [TYPE [TYPE ...]]
+                        Only produce counts for features whose GFF column 3 matches the type(s) listed -nn, --no-normalize   Do not normalize counts by genomic hits and (selected) overlapping feature counts.
+  -a, --all-features    Represent all features in output counts table,
+                        regardless of counts or identity rules.
-    -p, --is-pipeline     Indicates that counter was invoked from the tinyrna pipeline and that input files should be sources as such.
+  -p, --is-pipeline     Indicates that counter was invoked as part of a
+                        pipeline run and that input files should be sourced as such.
+  -d, --report-diags    Produce diagnostic information about
+                        uncounted/eliminated selection elements.

 required arguments:
   -i SAMPLES, --input-csv SAMPLES
-                          the csv samples file/library list
+                        your Samples Sheet
   -c CONFIGFILE, --config CONFIGFILE
-                          the csv features configuration file
+                        your Features Sheet
   -o OUTPUTPREFIX, --out-prefix OUTPUTPREFIX
                         output prefix to use for file names
 ```
-##### Deseq
+##### Deseq2
 ```
 tiny-deseq.r --input-file COUNTFILE --outfile-prefix PREFIX [--control CONDITION] [--pca] [--drop-zero]